Mission Statement

 target Jews and the State of Israel.

-3. Provide resources and advice to universities to enable them to effectively respond to antisemitic
+3. Provide resources and advice to universities to enable them to respond effectively to antisemitic actions amongst staff and students.

-4. Collaborate with other organisations, universities, and stakeholders in promoting zero tolerance for
+4. Collaborate with other organisations, universities, and stakeholders in promoting zero tolerance for antisemitism, recognising this is a shared responsibility.